mube1/password-generators/README.md

 <br/>
 -Training your own dataset for all methods <br/>
 -PASSGAN inference based on the [paper](https://arxiv.org/abs/1709.00440)<br/>
--RNN and LSTM based password guessing for inference <br/>
+-RNN and LSTM-based password guessing for inference <br/>
--GPT based password guessing for inference <br/>
+-GPT-based password guessing for inference <br/>